miseEnPlace-i/lapr2/docs/SprintB/US03/US03_RegisterSNSUser.md

 > A SNS User is a person who is registered in the system.

-> A SNS User must have an email, a password, a name, a birthdate as well as a SNS number.
+> A SNS User must have an email, a password, a name, a birthday as well as a SNS number.

 > Any Administrator uses the application to register SNS users.